-Information used in the index calculation is sourced from offering circulars and checked against standard data providers.
+The CNY bond reference information used in the index calculation is provided by ChinaBond Pricing Center Co., Ltd. The USD and SGD bond reference information is sourced from offering circulars and checked against standard data provided by S&P Global.